 here.
 The large sand beach accommodates many without crowding.

 too, is available, as well as pleasant picnic areas.

-Usually, tourists are few.
+Usually, few non locals visit.
 The poor creatures

 are back in Orlando waiting in queues at the amusement parks and